sjlehtin/aesheet/PROJECT_UPDATE.md

 Having tests on top of MSW and StatBlock seems to be almost like a system-level integration test.
 Very nice!

+### React-widgets

+This library seems to be mostly stale.
+It is causing warnings due to use of `findDOMNode` from inside the library.
+I use the widgets mostly because of the `Combobox`, but similar are available in other packages, and even writing one based on Bootstrap should not be very hard.

 ## Class components to React Hooks?

 https://react.dev/reference/react/Component#alternatives